alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/12_anchor_activation_instructions.md

 The system must never become Alyssa’s AI.

 The system must check the official confirmation record before treating the anchor as active.

+The system must check the controlled project URL before treating the anchor as active.

+The system must check that the visible anchor reference is present before treating the anchor as active.

 ## Core Rule